sakthi-aot/case-flow-ai-case-management/app/README.md

 NOTE: Use --build command with the start command to reflect any future .env / code changes eg :` docker-compose up --build -d`

+Enter the following command in terminal for deploy the db connection changes(stepzen update the config.yaml)

+stepzen deploy
+stepzen start (To check the Query and mutations)

 #### To stop the caseflow-api server
 - Run `docker-compose stop` to stop.